Whatsapp Icon

 A Less Invasive Option: As a less invasive procedure, lumpectomy can significantly reduce the physical and emotional stress associated with cancer treatment.
 This approach minimizes surgical trauma and can lead to a more manageable post-surgery experience.

 Choosing the right cancer treatment is a deeply personal decision that should be made with the guidance of a knowledgeable healthcare team.
 Lumpectomy offers a range of benefits that make it a compelling option for many patients, particularly those with early-stage cancer.
-As with any treatment, it's important to discuss all available options with your doctor to determine the best path forward for your individual situation.
+As with any treatment, it's important to discuss all available options with your doctor to determine the best path forward for your situation.

 Risks and Considerations of Lumpectomy

-A lumpectomy involves removing the tumor and a small margin of surrounding healthy tissue from the breast.
+A lumpectomy involves removing the tumour and a small margin of surrounding healthy tissue from the breast.
 While it aims to conserve as much breast tissue as possible, several factors need to be taken into account.

 Potential Risks of Lumpectomy